D e n s i t y R e l a t i v i t y

 Einsteinian relativity established that the structure of physical law is governed not only by dynamics but by the geometry of space and time.
 In particular, the existence of a finite invariant limit associated with motion, expressed through relativistic effects of space over time, implies that spacetime geometry constrains causal processes independently of the forces acting within it.

-We formalise this structure from first principles through a minimal geometric framework with no fundamental forces.
-A virtual density-relativistic mechanism computes temporal-density, while causal realisation occurs through an associated compensating field that redistributes density relativistic effects in external spacetime.
-Because temporal density cannot be realised directly, its effects appear only through inverse, spatially distributed responses that decay exponentially away from localised density concentrations.
+In this work, we explore the complementary possibility that spacetime geometry also admits relativistic structure associated with time over space: a scalar measure corresponding to the magnitude of non-motion.We formalise this structure through a minimal geometric framework with no fundamental forces.
+A virtual density-relativistic mechanism computes temporal-density, while causal realisation occurs through an associated compensating field that redistributes density relativistic effects.
+Time’s proposed emergent nature is behind the mechanism being virtual and why its temporal density relativistic effects cannot be realised directly, emerging through inverse, spatially distributed responses that decay exponentially away from localised density concentrations.

 1. Introduction